ScPrime (SCP) Price Reaches $0.25 on Top Exchanges

-ScPrime (SCP) traded down 1.6% against the US dollar during the twenty-four hour period ending at 23:00 PM ET on September 10th.
-ScPrime has a total market capitalization of $10.86 million and approximately $7,977.00 worth of ScPrime was traded on exchanges in the last 24 hours.
-During the last seven days, ScPrime has traded 8.9% higher against the US dollar.
-One ScPrime coin can currently be purchased for $0.25 or 0.00001141 BTC on popular cryptocurrency exchanges including Probit and Whitebit and SouthXchange.
+ScPrime (SCP) traded down 0.9% against the U.S. dollar during the 1 day period ending at 20:00 PM E.T. on September 12th.
+ScPrime has a total market cap of $11.21 million and approximately $3,990.00 worth of ScPrime was traded on exchanges in the last 24 hours.
+One ScPrime coin can now be bought for about $0.25 or 0.00001133 BTC on major exchanges including Probit and Whitebit and SouthXchange.
+In the last week, ScPrime has traded up 10.3% against the U.S. dollar.

 - SiaClassic (SCA) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.

-ScPrime is a N/A coin that uses the Blake2b hashing algorithm.
-It launched on October 30th, 2018.
-ScPrime’s total supply is 46,313,031 coins and its circulating supply is 44,181,177 coins.
-ScPrime’s official website is scpri.me.
+ScPrime is a coin.
+It was first traded on October 30th, 2018.
+ScPrime’s total supply is 46,313,031 coins and its circulating supply is 44,205,448 coins.
 The Reddit community for ScPrime is /r/ScPrime/ and the currency’s Github account can be viewed here.
+The official website for ScPrime is scpri.me.
 ScPrime’s official Twitter account is @ScPrimeCloud and its Facebook page is accessible here.

 ScPrime Coin Trading

-ScPrime can be purchased on the following cryptocurrency exchanges: SouthXchange and Probit and Whitebit.
-It is usually not possible to buy alternative cryptocurrencies such as ScPrime directly using US dollars.
-Investors seeking to trade ScPrime should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy ScPrime using one of the aforementioned exchanges.
+ScPrime can be purchased on these cryptocurrency exchanges: SouthXchange and Probit and Whitebit.
+It is usually not presently possible to buy alternative cryptocurrencies such as ScPrime directly using U.S. dollars.
+Investors seeking to trade ScPrime should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy ScPrime using one of the exchanges listed above.

 Receive News & Updates for ScPrime Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ScPrime and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.